Peter Keisler: White House career

-After finishing his Supreme Court clerkship, Keisler became a partner in the Washington, D.C. office of Sidley Austin.
+After finishing his Supreme Court clerkship, Keisler became a partner in the Washington, D.C. office of the law firm Sidley Austin.
 He specialized in general and appellate litigation and telecommunications law, and argued before the U.S. Supreme Court and numerous federal Courts of Appeals.
-In 2002, he left his job in order to join the Department of Justice.
-He joined the Department on June 24, 2002, as the Principal Deputy Associate Attorney General and Acting Associate Attorney General.
+In 2002, he left his job in order to join the Department of Justice as the Principal Deputy Associate Attorney General.

 Peter Keisler was sworn in as the Civil Division's Assistant Attorney General on July 1, 2003.
 Keisler was involved in defending the Bush Administration's policies in the Global War on Terror.
 He has also represented the government in defense of laws protecting access to abortion clinics and imposing requirements on telemarketing companies.

 In probably the most well-known case he handled, Keisler argued on behalf of the government in Hamdan v.
 Rumsfeld in the D.C.
-Circuit and participated in both the case's appellate and Supreme Court briefs.
+Circuit in 2004 and participated in both the case's Appellate (2005) and Supreme Court (2006) briefs.
 In addition, he personally led the team that responded to a legal appeal by Sabin Willett, the lawyer for the seventeen remaining Uyghur captives in Guantanamo, that tested the use of a provision of the Detainee Treatment Act in terms of whether or not captives could challenge the rulings of their Combatant Status Review Tribunals.

 On September 6, 2007, Keisler announced his resignation from the Department of Justice in order to "spend time with his family."

-On September 17, 2007, President Bush announced that Keisler had agreed to remain at the Department of Justice as Acting Attorney General until the Senate confirmation of a new Attorney General; Bush also announced the nomination of Michael Mukasey for Attorney General at the same time.
+On September 17, 2007, President George W. Bush announced that Keisler had agreed to remain at the Department of Justice as Acting Attorney General until the Senate confirmation of a new Attorney General; Bush also announced the nomination of Michael Mukasey for Attorney General at the same time.

-D.C.
-Circuit nomination under Bush
+Bush had previously stated his intention for the position of Acting Attorney General to be filled by then-Solicitor General Paul Clement, but later changed his mind and went with Keisler instead.
+This decision was made in part on the basis that Republicans considered Keisler to be what they called a "movement conservative".
+As Scott Horton explained in an article for Harper's, "What distinguishes 'movement conservatives' from others is their willingness to use all the institutions of government aggressively to accomplish the movement's agenda.
+And the movement's agenda and the party's agenda are essentially the same. [...]
+It seems clear that Keisler was a deeply committed partisan 'movement conservative,' deeply engaged in tactical planning to elect other 'movement conservatives,' to secure and promote their control of the institutions of government in all branches."